By: Sarah Cirelli and Luciana Paz

 “I can see that she values me as much as I value her,” Olivia Reeb, senior science education major said.
 “Haley inspires me to be myself.
 I have never met anyone as true to themselves as Haley and the way she loves herself makes me love myself.”

-She said that her classes are meant to encourage body positivity for women and tries to incorporate working out the mind, body and soul with an undertone of feminism encouragement.
+She said that her classes are meant to encourage body positivity for women and try to incorporate working out the mind, body, and soul with an undertone of feminism encouragement.

 Haren said her biggest inspiration in art is Tracey Emin because she makes graphic feminist art.

 She said Emin uses intense imagery paired to capture the viewer’s senses and emotions with charged pieces of modern feminist art.